 International Programs are opportunities to build global skills and perspectives through immersive, experiential learning abroad.
 You'll enhance your education and learn the skills you need to stand out in your future career.
-In fact, a recent study showed that most education abroad alumni say that their experience abroad helped them land a job and then get promoted into leadership roles!
+In fact, an Institute of International Education study showed that most education abroad alumni say that their experience abroad helped them land a job and then get promoted into leadership roles!

 Types of Programs

 Penn State offers over 350 education abroad programs.
 These programs range from just a few days up to an entire year, and there are programs with coursework in English for all majors all over the world.
 All programs award Penn State credit, so it's possible for education abroad programs to fit easily into your degree plan.

 - Short program designed to supplement a course taught on campus or online

 - Harrisburg faculty leading a group of students from our campus

 - Travel usually happens over spring break